bluenote-1577/os-minimap2/README.md

 For detailed instructions on how to use minimap2, see https://github.com/lh3/minimap2.

 Currently homo-polymer compressed runs are not supported.
+Indexing and mapping as separate steps is also not supported.

 ## Citations